-AL (Action Level): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+AL (Action Level): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

 MCL (Maximum Contaminant Level): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-Secondary MCLs (SMCLs) are set to protect the odor, taste, and appearance of drinking water.
+Secondary MCLs (SMCL) are established to regulate the aesthetics of water (i.e., taste and odor).